Adobe-CEP/CEP-Resources/UXP-Migration-Guide/README.md

 ## UXP Plugin Development
 ### Entrypoint Setup
 Using `entrypoints.setup()` API, handlers and menu items for the entry points are defined in manifest.
 The `entrypoints` object consists of 3 objects:
 1. plugin: This can be an object or a function.
-If this is a function, it is assumed as the 'create' handler (described below).
+If this is a function, it is assumed as the `create` handler (described below).
    * `create()`: This is called after plugin is loaded.
    * `destroy()`: This is called before plugin is unloaded.
 2. panels: This contains a list of key-value pairs where each key is a panel id (string) and value is the data for the panel whose type can be object/function.
-If the value is a function, it is assumed to be the 'show' method (described below).
-If an object, it can contain any of the following properties but must define either 'create' or 'show'.
+If the value is a function, it is assumed to be the `show` method (described below).
+If an object, it can contain any of the following properties but must define either `create` or `show`.
 Each of the following functions return a promise if successful and should throw an exception or return a rejected promise to signal failure.
    * `create()`: This is called when a panel is created.
    * `show()`: This is called when a panel is shown.
    * `hide()`: This is called when a panel is hidden.